 MABs are a type of biological therapy.
 Monoclonal just means all one type.
 So each MAB is a lot of copies of one type of antibody.
-MABs are made in a laboratory.
+They are made in a laboratory.

-Monoclonal antibodies recognise and attach to specific proteins produced by cells.
+Monoclonal antibodies work by recognising and finding specific proteins on cancer cells.